zcs19871221/home/readme.md

 ## Intro

 You can use the Console to manage your local services or commands.
-It is mainly for front-end nodeJS services, but it can support any service or command that can be started through the cli.
+It is mainly for front-end Node.js services, but it can support any service or command that can be started through the cli.

 Through the console, you can easily control your lots of service and view the